FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-04 AI Security (Gísli).md

 [Carlini et al., “Extracting Training Data from Large Language Models”:](https://www.usenix.org/conference/usenixsecurity21/presentation/carlini-extracting).
 They demonstrate that LLMs can memorize and regurgitate sensitive training data, even if it’s not the intent of the one training the model, leading to privacy leaks.

 - LLMs *memorize* specific training data, especially if it’s repeated often.
-- Attacks can then query the model to extract this memorized data, like PII (SSNs, API keys, etc.) seen once during training.
+- Attacks can then query the model to extract this memorized data, like <abbr title="Personally Identifiable Information">PII</abbr> (SSNs, API keys, etc.) seen once during training.
 - Security Implication: If an LLM is trained on sensitive data, it can inadvertently leak that data when prompted correctly.
 A trained model is therefore a sort of “leaky” database of its training data.

 ## Bias